Updated: Apr 21

 Project Title: Filter Machine

 / Filter Machine is an outdoor bio-scaffolding architecture constructed with bamboo.
-The structure is an experiential space that also acts as a stage and an amphitheater which proposed to install inside the event Wonderfruit 2019.
+The structure is an experiential space that also functions as a stage and an amphitheater.
+The architecture is an early concept that has been proposed to install inside the event Wonderfruit 2019.

 / The concept of Filter Machine reaches the concern of the persisting PM2.5 pollution crisis in Thailand during the past year.

 PM2.5 refers to atmospheric particulate matter that has a diameter of fewer than 2.5 micrometers, which is about 3% the diameter of a human hair.